yaqwsx/bcthesis/caching.md

 independent, when every change on the one of them leaves the second one unchanged.
 In our case of valuations representation using path conditions, each set is defined by a single path condition.
 We can simplify the requirements for independence to following.
-Two path conditions are independent if the share no common variable.
+Two path conditions are independent if they share no common variable.
 This requirement is stronger, however from the practical point of view, they are the same.
 This set-up can be also seen as splitting a program's multi-state into several smaller mutually independent states.
 We will